gormus/discourse-filtered-topic-lists/README.md

-# Discourse Filtered Topics Lists
+# Discourse Filtered Topic Lists

 Allows creating custom topic list using filters.
 The lists then can be displayed in selected plugin outlet for selected pages.